Common dace: Distribution

-The common dace is native to Europe and northern Asia where its occurs in the basins of the North Sea, Baltic Sea, White Sea and Barents Sea.
+The common dace is native to Europe and northern Asia where it occurs in the basins of the North Sea, Baltic Sea, White Sea and Barents Sea.
 It also occurs in the basin of the Caspian Sea in the drainage systems of the Volga and Ural Rivers and in the Black Sea basin it is found in the Danube and the Dnieper.
 In France it occurs in the Seine River drainage and in the drainages of the Rhone and Arc which flow into the Mediterranean.
 In the Danube main river of Romania as well as in Scandinavia north of 69°N and most of central Finland this species has a localised distribution.
 The populations from Siberia and East Asia are normally assigned to Leuciscus baicalensis and Leuciscus dzungaricus.

 This species has been widely introduced in areas of Europe where it did not previously occur.
 For example, it has become established in Ireland since the early 1900s, having been taken there as a bait fish to catch larger fish such as pike.
 Following its introduction in Ireland, it has benefited from parasite release, meaning that with its introduction it has lost its normal set of parasites and might thus have a competitive advantage over native species.